-Further, the Judge examined the case of Dovat by referring to WhatsApp messages between D’Alessio and other individuals’, including Santoro, in which D’Alessio talked about “softening” and “panicking” Dovat in order to make him give an interview and to make a criminal complaint related to Venezuelan company PDVSA, where he had worked at.
-The Judge considered that this was relevant to determine Santoro’s knowledge of the crime.
+Further, the Judge examined the case of Dovat by referring to WhatsApp messages between D’Alessio and other individuals’, including Santoro, in which D’Alessio talked about “softening” and “panicking” Dovat in order to make him give an interview and to make a criminal complaint related to Venezuelan company PDVSA, where he had worked at previously.
+The Judge considered that this was relevant when determining Santoro’s knowledge of the crime.

-Said interview took place on January 30, 2019.
-Few afterwards, D’Alessio messaged Santoro to tell him he was checking information on Dovat and that he wanted him to “crack” before the prosecutor of the case he was involved in.
+This interview took place on January 30, 2019.
+Few minutes afterwards, D’Alessio messaged Santoro to tell him he was looking for information on Dovat and that he wanted him to “crack” before the prosecutor of the case he was involved in.
 In a further message on February 2, 2019, D’Alessio told Santoro that he would let him know if he had more information of Dovat as he was panicking.
-The interview was published by Clarín on February 3, 2019 and Santoro sent information of Dovat found in a credit scoring database on February 4, 2019.
+The interview was published by Clarín on February 3, 2019 and Santoro sent information on Dovat recovered from a credit scoring database on February 4, 2019.

-The Judge gave more context by referring to other three cases in which Santoro allegedly participated with a similar modus operandi.
-The Judge also underpinned that he was not analyzing Santoro’s journalistic work or his sources, but instead an alleged participation on criminal activities.
+The Judge gave more context by referring to other three cases in which Santoro had allegedly participated in with a similar modus operandi.
+The Judge also underpinned that he was not analyzing Santoro’s journalistic work or his sources, but instead an alleged participation in criminal activities.
 If it was proven that Santoro was deceived by D’Alessio, said the judge, that would have been an undermining of freedom of the press.

 The Judge ordered the Provincial Commission on Memory to issue a report to determine if Santoro’s journalistic activities could be considered as psychologic operations against the victims of the crime.
-In addition to that, the Judge ordered the seizure of Santoro’s assets for a sum covering 3 million pesos.
+In addition to that, the Judge ordered the seizure of Santoro’s assets for a sum equivalent to 3 million pesos.

-Santoro’s defense appealed the order of processing the journalist arguing that the charges against him are based in mere conjectures and that there was no evidence of a plot between him and D’Alessio or of Santoro’s knowledge of the criminal activities.
+Santoro’s defense appealed the order of processing the journalist, arguing that the charges against him were based on mere conjectures and that there was no evidence of a plot between him and D’Alessio, or of Santoro’s knowledge of the criminal activities.

-With regards to the case of Dovat, Santoro’s defense argued that the interview was not forced and that he didn’t intimidate him during it, showing that there was evidence proving that Santoro didn’t even know well who Dovat was before he interviewed him.
+With respect to the case of Dovat, Santoro’s defense argued that the interview was not forced and that he did not intimidate him during it, showing that there was evidence proving that Santoro didn’t even know who Dovat was before he interviewed him.

-Referring to the case of Cifuentes, Santoro’s defense focused on saying that Cifuentes’ first conversations dated way back before any involvement of Santoro.
-Furthermore, the defense argues that the publications of Santoro related to OPS were a matter covered widely by the media and that Santoro’s publications couldn’t actually be damning against Cifuentes as the issues were already known by the public.
-They also refute the alleged link between D’Alessio’s reports to Santoro and his publications.
-Referring to the confusion between OPS and OAS in “Animales Sueltos”, the defense considered that this was normal, as Santoro was covering OPS by that time and making that mistake was expectable.
+Referring to the case of Cifuentes, Santoro’s defense focused on saying that Cifuentes’ first conversations dated way back, before any involvement of Santoro.
+Furthermore, the defense argued that the publications of Santoro related to OPS were a matter covered widely by the media and that Santoro’s publications could not actually be damning against Cifuentes as the issues were already known by the public.
+They also refuted the alleged link between D’Alessio’s reports to Santoro and his publications.
+Referring to the confusion between OPS and OAS in “Animales Sueltos”, the defense submitted that this was normal, since Santoro was covering OPS at that time and making that mistake was understandable.
 The defense highlighted that even the Federal Judge noted that Santoro did not look for any economic benefit from the alleged extorsion.